waqashaider01/HUGO-sample/content/_index.md

 para1: "The need for improved security is now a critical feature for all businesses.

 Secure60 brings wholistic security visibility to any size organisation."
+para2: "Secure60 brings wholistic security visibility to any size organisation."
 button: "GET STARTED FREE"
 ---